Skip to content

 Employees include all staff, faculty, other academic personnel, and student employees.

-• New employees—individuals who have not worked at UW within the preceding 12 months—must complete the course within 30 days of their hire date
+- New employees must complete the course within 30 days of their hire date

-• Former student employees, who completed the student employee track and are subsequently hired into a staff or faculty role, will be re-assigned and required to complete the track of the employee course relevant to their new role
+- Former student employees, who completed the student employee track but are subsequently hired into a staff or faculty role, are re-assigned to the employee course in the track relevant to their new role.
+They are required to complete the course within 30 days of their new hire date.

 Course FAQs